RetroMotion: Retrocausal Motion Forecasting Models are Instructable: Experiments

-\textbf{Results:} \Cref{table:cross_dataset} shows the results of this experiment.
-For vehicle trajectories, our method outperforms MTR \citep{shi2022motion} and Wayformer \citep{nayakanti2023wayformer} and competes with AutoBot \citep{girgis2021latent} (lower miss rate, but higher minFDE scores).
-For pedestrian trajectories, our method achieves lower minFDE scores, but a higher miss rate than AutoBot.
-Overall, these results show that RetroMotion generalizes well and reinforce the results in \Cref{table:interactive_forecasting}.
+\Cref{table:cross_dataset} shows the results of this experiment.
+On the Argoverse 2 Forecasting dataset, our method outperforms MTR \cite{shi2022motion} and Wayformer \cite{nayakanti2023wayformer} and competes with AutoBot \cite{girgis2021latent} (lower miss rate, but higher minFDE scores).
+On the V2X-Seq dataset, RetroMotion outperforms Wayformer \cite{nayakanti2023wayformer} and RedMotion \cite{wagner2024redmotion}.
+Overall, these results show that RetroMotion generalizes well across dataset.